mooorkey/terminal-app/README.md

 Some possible future implementations include:

 - Be able to book the cats into activities while on their stay.
+- Display unicode "X" on the room information page when a day is booked out.
 - Currently the app does not save the booking in any way.
 We would implement saving the booking and also sending a copy of the booking to the user's email.
 - A user will be able to log in with a password, store all their bookings and see past bookings.
 - The user will be able to pay for the booking using a credit card.